 Although several Art Mob members have virtuosic voices, extensive musical training, and professional performance experience, we strive for a blended sound rather than star turns.
-Our director, Brent Frederick, who was the conductor for the first national tour of Priscilla, Queen of the Desert and has a long list of musical credits on and off Broadway, helps us with that blend and a great deal more.
+Our new director as of the fall, 2021 season, Cynthia Shaw, helps us with that blend and a great deal more.

 The late Marcia Tucker founded The Art Mob in 1979 because she wanted to sing with a group that couldn’t throw her out.
 Even today, some of us (we know which ones, but we hope our audience can’t tell) have reason to be grateful for Marcia’s legacy of inclusion, tolerance, and the knowledge that The Art Mob is bigger than even the best of its individual voices.